agforero/agforero.github.io/index.md

 * Intel/ARM Assembly
 * HTML5/CSS

 During the summer of 2020, I interned at [Argonne National Laboratory](https://www.anl.gov) as a Research Aide at the [Leadership Computing Facility](https://www.alcf.anl.gov/).
-I worked alongside two PhD's to build tools for researching bleeding-edge compilers and supercomputing technologies.
+I worked alongside two Computational Scientists to build tools for researching bleeding-edge compilers and supercomputing technologies.

+Then, from December 2020 to January 2021, I worked as a Research Assistant at UW-Madison's Biostatistics and Medical Informatics Department to run graph analysis on interactions between human proteins and SARS-CoV-2 proteins.
+I developed a GUI suite based in Tkinter that makes it easy to generate a graph of connections stemming from a specific protein.

 ### Projects:
-#### Projects created for Argonne:
+#### Argonne:
 * [Fortran Testing Framework](https://github.com/agforero/FTFramework): a collection of Python and Bash scripts to enable easy testing of Fortran compilers using [BATS](https://github.com/bats-core/bats-core).
 * [nSTREAM](https://github.com/agforero/nSTREAM/): a fork of [STREAM](https://github.com/jeffhammond/STREAM) meant to benchmark and graph the memory bandwidth of a supercomputer.
 Utilizes OpenMP.

+#### UW-Madison:
+* Protein Analysis Tool: a Tkinter-based GUI that allows a user to generate graphs of connections from a starting protein, including interactions with other human proteins, or SARS-CoV-2 proteins important in its infection process.
+* Protein Clustering Heatmap: using a binary sorting algorithm, this Seaborn-based heatmap clusters proteins together based on their presence in different combinations of studies, cell lines and timestamps.
+Allows biologists to find visually find groups of proteins with similar significance in studies.

-#### Independent Projects:
+#### Independent:
 * [TMinesweeper](https://github.com/agforero/TMinesweeper/): a terminal-based Minesweeper game, coded in C++.
 * [chain](https://github.com/agforero/chain): a heterogeneous, amendable data structure for C++.
 (WIP)
 * [SI-PLANNING](https://github.com/agforero/SI-PLANNING/): a repo holding all my TA lesson plans from the spring of 2020.